Estyell/Property-Descriptive-Sales-Analysis/README.md

 Sales & Listing Teams

 ## Dataset Used
 House Property Sales Time Series dataset sourced from Kaggle.
-The original dataset contained 29,581 rows covering 2007–2019.
-It was filtered to 2015–2019 to focus on recent market behaviour relevant to current strategic decisions.
+The original dataset contained raw data covering 2007–2019.
+This was filtered to 2015–2019 to focus on recent market behaviour relevant to current strategic decisions.

 - <a href="https://github.com/Estyell/sales-analysis-forecasting/blob/main/Transformed_Dataset.xlsx">Dataset</a>